cdn77/debugr/packages/html-handler/README.md

 each task can have its threshold set independently.
 Initially each task inherits its threshold from its parent task, with the root task getting its threshold from the log handler options.
-During the execution of a subtask you can get the log handler instance from the `Logger` instance using the `logger.getHandler('html')` method, and then you can use that instance to set options for the current task - change its threshold or force it to generate or to not generate a dump file regardless of whether there is an entry which exceeds the threshold.
+During the execution of a subtask you can get the log handler instance from the `Logger` instance using the `logger.getPlugin('html')` method, and then you can use that instance to set options for the current task - change its threshold or force it to generate or to not generate a dump file regardless of whether there is an entry which exceeds the threshold.